sixfold-origami/concave-hull/README.md

 ## The CLI Crate

 In the `cli` folder is a small CLI that exposes the library's functionality.
+I originally wrote it for testing, but it might be useful for one-off usages of the library.

 Basic usage:
 ```